 - Skin Brightening

-Topical application of glycolic acid is known to improve the texture of your skin because it clears dead cells and reduces the size of follicular pores.
-This, in turn, lightens and brightens your skin tone (2).
+Topical application of glycolic acid is known to improve the texture of your skin because it clears dead cells and helps in pore minimizing.
+Also, using glycolic acid peel can lighten and brighten your skin tone (2).

 - Treats Ingrown Hair And Keratosis Pilaris